 Types of Healthcare Fraud Schemes

-Fraud can be found in all parts of the nation’s healthcare system, including medical clinics, hospitals, nursing homes, residential care facilities, and home healthcare companies.
+Healthcare fraud can be found in all parts of the nation’s healthcare system, including medical clinics, hospitals, nursing homes, residential care facilities, and home healthcare companies.

 Some of the most common schemes used to defraud government healthcare programs include:

 - Billing for products or services that were never provided.

 - Billing for medically unnecessary services.

 - Billing for excessive services, e.g., daily medical office visits when a few times monthly would be sufficient.

 - Overcharging for the goods and services that were provided.
 Two of the most common schemes are:

 - Upcoding of services or supplies: Each medical procedure has a corresponding billing code attached to it.
 A criminal provider might submit a bill using a procedure code that will give them a higher payment instead of the actual code for the service provided, for example, using a code for individual therapy, when group therapy was provided.
 Upcoding may also apply to supplies – e.g., billing for more expensive items when cheaper ones were provided.